Personal Data Processing

 Formality

-Birkerød Gymnasium is responsible for the processing of personal data we have described above.
+Birkerød Gymnasium is the data controller for the personal data processing activities described above.

-If you (or your parents) have questions or wish to make use of the rights described above, the school's data protection advisor can be contract at mail@birke-gym.dk.
+If you (or your parents) have questions or wish to exercise the rights described above, you can contact the school by email at: gdpr@birke-gym.dk.

-If you (or your parents) want to have a picture or video deleted from the website, the school's website manager can be contacted at ctn@birke-gym.dk.
+If you (or your parents) wish to have an image or a video deleted from the website, you can contact the person responsible for the school’s website at it@birke-gym.dk.

 If you (or your parents) want to have a photo or video deleted on Facebook or Instagram, the school's social media manager can be contacted at msa@birke-gym.dk.